pactflow/pact-protobuf-plugin/README.md

 # pact-protobuf-plugin
-Pact plugin for Protobugs and gRPC
+Pact plugin for Protobufs and gRPC